w33ble/redux-promise-actions/README.md

 })
 ```

-### Dispatching on Completion or Error
+### Dispatching on Promise Lifecycle

 If you need redux-thunk-like access to your store's `dispatch` or `getState` functions, you do that using the `meta` property of the action.
-There are two callbacks you can add to your promise actions:
+There are additional callbacks you can add to your promise actions:

 #### `onStart(dispatch, getState)`